GeekyAnts/vue-native-website/src/docs/slots.md

 gz_size: "30.67"
 ---

-`Note : Slots are supported only with vue-native-core version 0.0.1 and above.`
+`Note : Slots are supported only with vue-native-helper version 0.0.9 and above.`

 ## Slot Content